 TGbi editor: Add new definition to clause 3.2 (Definitions specific to IEEE Std 802.11):

+Active EDP Epoch: EDP Epoch, for a given non-AP MLD, having the latest expired EDP Epoch start time.

 EDP Epoch: time window in which a set of EDP parameters remain constant.

+EDP Epoch Interval: Fixed reference duration between two successive EDP Epochs start time of an EDP Epoch sequence.

 EDP Epoch parameters: set of parameters characterizing an EDP Epoch.

 EDP Parameter: CPE or BPE parameter.

+EDP Epoch sequence: one or more successive EDP Epochs characterized by a starting time determined using same EDP Epoch parameters.

 Group EDP Epoch: time window in which each non-AP MLD of a set of non-AP MLDs applies a set of EDP parameters that is valid for the duration of that Group EDP Epoch.